canonical/kernel-docs/docs/reference/kernel-upload-rights.rst

 As part of the interview you will be asked to briefly introduce yourself, so prepare a 2-3 line introduction beforehand to speed up the process.
 Only existing members of the ubuntu-kernel-uploaders team are allowed to vote.
-An applicant must receive a minimum of 3 Ack's in order to be added to the team.
+An applicant must receive a minimum of 3 :spellexception:`Acks` in order to be added to the team.

 Once an applicant has successfully passed the application process, an announcement will be made to both the Ubuntu kernel-team and `devel-permissions